Generalized hyperbolicity for diffeomorphisms of Banach spaces

-\begin{lem} Let $\Bb$ be a Banach space.
-If a diffeomorphisms+ $f:\Bb \to \Bb$ satisfies generalized $(C, \lambda)$-structure then there exists $L>0$ such that for any exact trajectory $x_k$ and interval $I$ (finite or infinite) the sequence of linear operators $\mathcal{A} = \{A_k = Df(x_k)\}_{k \in I}$ satisfies strong bounded solution property on $I$ with constant $L$. \end{lem}
+\begin{lem} If $f \in \DUC(\Bb)$ satisfies generalized hyperbolicity, then there exists $L>0$ such that, for any exact trajectory $\{x_k\}$ and interval $I$ (finite or infinite), the associated sequence of linear operators $\mathcal{A} = \{A_k = Df(x_k)\}_{k \in I}$ satisfies the strong bounded solution property on $I$ with constant $L$. \end{lem}